raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### floyd's cycle detection

-The solution the interviewer as looking for is called [Floyd's Cycle-Finding Algorithm](https://en.wikipedia.org/wiki/Cycle_detection#Floyd's_tortoise_and_hare), or, ["The Tortoise and the Hare" more colloquially.
+The solution the interviewer was looking for is called [Floyd's Cycle-Finding Algorithm](https://en.wikipedia.org/wiki/Cycle_detection#Floyd's_tortoise_and_hare), or more colloquially, "The Tortoise and the Hare."

 The Tortoise and the Hare uses two pointers or cursors, each of which advances through the linked list.
-We will demonstrate the alorithm on three linked lists.
-We beging by placing the tortoise pointer on the first node in the list, and the hare pointer on the second.
-To place the hare pointer on the second node, we have to follow the link, which may lead us to Empty, or if there is just one node that links to itself, it remains on the only node.
+We will demonstrate the algorithm on three linked lists.
+We begin by placing the tortoise pointer on the first node in the list, and the hare pointer on the second.
+To place the hare pointer on the second node, we have to follow the link, which may lead us to `Empty`, or if there is just one node that links to itself, it remains on the only node.

 (We will not show it here, but in the degenerate case where the list is empty, we report it does not contain a cycle).